thecppzoo/zoo/design/generic-policy.md

     2. Providing the "knowledge" of the held object to the affordances
 3. A type switch mechanism to decide at runtime how to get the right container implementation

 The container mentioned above is encapsulated as the member `MemoryLayout` of the policy argument to `AnyContainer`.
 And the implementation is decided at compilation time (not runtime) through the policy template member `Builder` which takes a type (what the container will hold) and indicates which implementation to activate.
 The container or `MemoryLayout` should somehow be capable of "downcasting" to the right implementation at runtime.
-This document deals exclusively with a user-made "virtual table pointer" mechanism.
+This document deals exclusively with a user-made "virtual table pointer" mechanism, I mean not the intrinsic language feature, but a feature implemented in normal C++.

 ### The concept of affordance